-These unaudited condensed consolidated interim financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X under the Securities Exchange Act of 1934, as amended.
+These unaudited condensed interim consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X under the Securities Exchange Act of 1934, as amended.
 Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for annual financial statements.
-These unaudited condensed interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended May 31, 2017 as filed in our Annual Report on Form 10-K. In the opinion of the Company's management these financial statements reflect all adjustments, consisting of normal recurring adjustments, necessary to present fairly the Company's financial position at August 31, 2017 and the results of its operations for the three months then ended.
-Operating results for the three months ended August 31, 2017 are not necessarily indicative of the results that may be expected for the year ending May 31, 2018.
+These unaudited condensed interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended May 31, 2017 as filed in our Annual Report on Form 10-K. In the opinion of the Company's management these financial statements reflect all adjustments, consisting of normal recurring adjustments, necessary to present fairly the Company's financial position at February 28, 2018 and the results of its operations for the nine months then ended.
+Operating results for the year ending May 31, 2017.
 The 2017 year-end balance sheet data was derived from audited financial statements but does not include all disclosures required by U.S. GAAP.